gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy grabbed his arm and pulled him back down.
 "How 'bout you keep yours down for a change?"
 She closed her eyes.
-The toy that she and Wales had built on the *Guinevere* had been beautiful.
 *I'm sorry,* she thought,
 even though she knew the drone's core was far too simple to be aware of itself.